Skip to main content

 • Windows: %APPDATA%\Block\goose\logs\main.log

-The Desktop application follows platform conventions for its own operational logs and state data, but uses the standard Goose session records for actual conversations and interactions.
-This means your conversation history is consistent regardless of which interface you use to interact with Goose.
+The desktop application follows platform conventions for its own operational logs and state data, but uses the standard goose session records for actual conversations and interactions.
+This means your conversation history is consistent regardless of which interface you use to interact with goose.

 CLI Logs